adem-wg/adem-spec/draft-adem-wg-adem-core.md

 * For each root public key with kid `<KID>` (to be understood as a placeholder): `<KID>.adem-configuration.<OI>` Beyond these subdomains, `adem-configuration.<OI>` MUST NOT have further subdomains.

-All these subdomains MUST be served using HTTPS only, and they MUST have a DNS A or AAAA record configured, however, the respective IP address MAY not route to a live server.
+All these subdomains MUST be served using HTTPS, and they MUST have a DNS A or AAAA record configured, however, the respective IP address MAY not route to a live server.
 Organizations can decide which root keys should be considered active by configuring A and AAAA records.
 All such subdomains SHOULD serve the party's endorsements and root public keys.
 Whenever such subdomains serve content, they MUST comply with the following.
-They MUST serve the content type `application/json` and MUST be served using HTTPS only.
+They MUST serve the content type `application/json` and MUST be served using HTTPS.
 The subdomain `adem-configuration.` MUST serve a JSON array of all root public keys and respective endorsements in JSON encoding.
 Each subdomain relating to a kid MUST serve the respectively identified key in JSON encoding.